It’s business as usual for Cannon’s most relentless purveyor of vengeance

 By the time Bronson stepped into Paul Kersey’s coldblooded boots for a second time, the character had already been tarnished beyond recognition, particularly in the eyes of Death Wish author Brian Garfield, who had portrayed Kersey as “a very sick man” and not the second amendment poster boy of Reaganite politics.
 So appalled was Garfield at what the silver screen had done to his literary vision that he would pen his own Death Wish sequel which set out to salvage the character.
 Of course, it was too late.
 A mere fraction of those who had seen the original Death Wish movie had read Garfield’s novel.
 Kersey was now public property, and his influence as a rogue crusader was becoming rather useful.

 One of those to benefit was British director Michael winner, whose moribund movie career was resurrected by the chance to direct Kersey’s triumphant return.
 Winner’s controversy creates cash mantra was a foolproof way to become relevant again, regardless of the consequences.
-Grinning from ear to ear like a decadent tycoon, Winner would casually suck on a cigar while he smugly deflected cries of foul play from gender groups across America thanks to gratuitous scenes of rape and sodomy, of racial discrimination and random acts of senseless violence, encouraging his aggressors like a decadent king goading the starving masses.
-Winner had played his off-key tune and the world were dancing to it.
+Grinning from ear to ear like a decadent tycoon, Winner would casually suck on a cigar while he smugly deflected cries of foul play from gender groups across America thanks to gratuitous scenes of rape and sodomy, of racial discrimination and random acts of senseless violence, encouraging his aggressors like a crapulent king goading the starving masses.
+Winner had played his off-key tune and the world was dancing to it.
 All insinuations of artless filmmaking were deflected.
 Winner was back, and back with a particularly loud bang.

 Paul Kersey: It’s like killing roaches – you have to kill ’em all.
 Otherwise, what’s the use?